andreivadimovich/yii2-app-advanced/api/README.md

 4) Implement RBAC in order to give users their own file space;
 5) Solve web security issues;
 6) Work on optimizing upload / download files;
-7) Write exif php extension to get extended file details.
+7) Use exif php extension to get extended file details.